 If you do not follow a prescribed treatment program, your application could be denied for non-compliance.

 Has VRS received your medical information?

-You are responsible for ensuring VRS receives all relevant medical information from each doctor you list on your application.
-You or your doctor can submit the required medical information.
-You will be responsible for any costs associated with collecting this information from your doctor.
+You are responsible for ensuring VRS receives all relevant medical information from each health care professional you list on your application.
+You or your treating health care professional can submit the required medical information.
+You will be responsible for any costs associated with collecting this information from your health care professional.

-A letter from your doctor is an opinion.
-Results of an examination, test results or x-rays are examples of objective medical evidence.
+Results of an examination, test results or X-rays are examples of objective medical evidence.

 Does your medical diagnosis relate directly to your ability to do your job?

-Being disabled does not automatically qualify you for disability retirement.
-Your condition must prevent you from performing your job duties.
-Your employer must submit your job description and other job information, which should explain fully all your required duties at the time of your disability, particularly any physical requirements such as walking, lifting or carrying.
+Having a disability does not automatically qualify you for disability retirement.
+Your condition must likely be permanent, be supported by medical evidence and prevent you from performing your job duties.
+Your employer must submit your job description and other job information, which should explain fully all of your required duties at the time of your disability, particularly any physical requirements, such as walking, lifting or carrying.

 The medical board may require an independent examination by a specialist.
 You will be notified in this event.
 If you refuse the examination, your disability retirement application may be denied.